DogaIster/309a4/phase1/Ideas.md

 # Ideas
-- Doga: system for students to book office hours w/ profs and TAs, it works w/ all the requirements on the handout
+- Doga: system for students to book office hours with professors and TAs, it works with all the requirements on the handout
 - does this count as sharing economy?
 We think so